kamal1577/blood-cl/README.md

 Blood Donors

 ## Description
-Blood donations are often done by indviduals because often hospitals don't have enough blood to give to those in need , people often tend to use social networks to call for help in case of donations .
-I built this simple app to help solve thispart of this problem and create a one place where all people can reach each others and benefit when blood is needed.
+Blood donations are often done by individuals because often hospitals don't have enough blood to give to those in need , people often tend to use social networks to call for help in case of donations .
+I built this simple app to help solve this part of this problem and create a one place where all people can reach each others and benefit when blood is needed.